jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 end
 {% endhighlight %}

-One possible issue with this is that calls to `MyServer.start_link` will block until the init function finishes.
-If you have a slow init function, then the caller will just have to wait.
+The problem with this is that 'MyServer.start_link' has to block until 'init' finishes.

-If you have a multiple servers setup this way, then their <a href="http://elixir-lang.org/docs/v1.0/elixir/Supervisor.html">Supervisor</a>  will be slowed down considerably as it starts each child serially.
+If 'init' is slow, then any caller trying to create an instance of 'MyServer' will be temporarily blocked.

+The issue is made worse if there are multiple servers set up this way because OTP Supervisors start each of their children serially.
+So if you have 10 child servers that each take 6 seconds to initialize, then the supervisor will be blocked for a minute while it tries to get each one started.

+We'd like to avoid this situation if we can.

+## One Possible Solution

 A common workaround is to trigger a timeout from init so that <a href="http://elixir-lang.org/docs/v1.1/elixir/GenServer.html#start_link/3">start_link</a> will return immeditely.
-The expensive setup code is then moved to a <a href="http://elixir-lang.org/docs/v1.1/elixir/GenServer.html#c:handle_info/2">handle_info</a> callback:
+The expensive init code is then moved to a <a href="http://elixir-lang.org/docs/v1.1/elixir/GenServer.html#c:handle_info/2">handle_info</a> callback:

 {% highlight elixir %}
 defmodule MyServer do